Global Navigation Satellite Systems

 Router(config)# gnss

-When GNSS is disabled, the chip operates normally, but there is no software process running to collect GNSS timestamp and PPS information.
+When GNSS is disabled: The chip functions normally, but no software process collects timestamp or PPS information.

 Step 3